rorg314/Portfolio/README.md

 # Machine Learning

-Due to privacy agreements, I am unable to showcase my work on the SegNet algorithm that was conducted at Uni-Soft.
+Due to confidentiality agreements, I am unable to showcase my work on the SegNet algorithm that was conducted at Uni-Soft.
 However, I can share the example code that I wrote and found useful when first starting machine learning and following the course 'Machine Learning for Physicsits' from the Max Planck Institute.
 These examples can be found in the [ML-Physicists-Examples](https://github.com/rorg314/ML-Physicists-Examples) repository.

 # Blockchain